The Daily Tar Heel: Financial troubles

+Tradition

 The DTH has a long-standing bet with editors of The Chronicle, Duke University's student newspaper.
 When the two schools' men's basketball teams first play, the losing school's paper must run its masthead in the other school's color.
 The losing school's paper must also place the winning school's logo on their editorial page and declare the winning school is "still the best" on the front page.